 As principal investigator in the Neuropathology and Microscopy Lab, Dr. Dickson leads a dedicated team that is focused on unraveling the causes for a variety of neurological diseases.

 Nikhil received his bachelor of science with honors in biomedical sciences from the University of North Florida.
 Prior to receiving his degree, Nikhil participated in a six-month observation under Dr. Dickson where he learned about the process of brain banking, neuropathology and novel research topics in neuroscience.
 Nikhil's training goals are focused on the neuropathology of neurodegenerative diseases and investigating disease subtypes within frontotemporal lobar degeneration, namely corticobasal degeneration (CBD) and frontotemporal lobar degeneration FTLD-FUS (fused in sarcoma).
 Additionally, Nikhil is gaining experience in the neuropathology of vascular and demyelinating diseases.
 He hopes to use this new knowledge as he goes through his medical school application process to eventually become a neuropathologist and principal investigator.

 Dr. Jiang is a molecular and cellular biologist with 14 years of research experience specializing in Parkinson's disease and related disorders.
 Dr. Jiang's previous research is mainly focused on deciphering mechanisms underlying α-synuclein aggregation and Lewy body formation in brains of patients with Parkinson's disease; his work is also focused on neurodegeneration and Alzheimer's disease.

 After receiving his Ph.D. degree in China in 2003, Dr. Jiang was recruited as a research fellow at Mayo Clinic, starting his neuroscience research career.
 In 2014, Dr. Jiang joined Dr. Dickson's lab., where he is now a key member, focusing on identifying the mechanisms underlying the formation of Lewy pathology in human brains; he is also an electron microscopy specialist in charge of sample preparation and examination for cell cultures, animal and human brains.

-Dr. Kouri received her Bachelor of Science in chemistry at the University of North Florida.
+Dr. Kouri received her bachelor of science in chemistry at the University of North Florida.
 She then went on to receive her Ph.D. from the Mayo Graduate School in 2014 under the mentorship of Dr. Dickson.
 Her research is focused on the genetics and neuropathology of neurodegenerative disorders, with a special interest in tauopathies including progressive supranuclear palsy (PSP) and corticobasal degeneration (CBD).